casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **Modal Classical**

 Classical music from selected composers were also included as part of the style specific dataset.
-This was composers who were in the expressionist, impressionist and nasjonal romantic with inspiration of Scandinavian folk music (..) paradigms as this was the moderns sounding style that would suit the model context.
+This was composers who were in the expressionist, impressionist and nasjonal romantic with inspiration of Scandinavian folk music (..) paradigms as this was the moderns sounding style that would suit the model context (Persichetti, 1961)

-midiworld(2019d)

-Theoretically, this is similar to training approaches used in Natural Language processing for building language context specific models (Reference needed).

-- Transform to melodies from
-- Think about target and prediction

-Midi files were inspected using the musical notation software Sibelius.

-Style extraction?

 **Jazz Data**

 The purpose of including the jazz solos was for the model to learn jazz phrasing and performance, with specific focus on improvsational melody construction.
 Most jazz material is written down only in sparse form, with practitioners given ample freedom to improvise and interpret hte material.
 Most practitioners therefore learn by imitating and transcribign recordings rather than playing after sheet music .
 This tanscription of individual performances is a slow and incredibly time consuming task, which practitioners spend years perfectin.
 Books are released with transcriptions of individual performances, but these are very rarely in midi format (Giddins & Devaux, 2009).
 For capturing sufficient data sets to train AI models it is therefore nessecary to source transcribed midi jazz from the web, and the material for the jazz part of the dataset was sources from The Jazzomat Researhc Project (2019) and Acroche2 Studio (2019).

-*Solos*
-A selection of 64 jazz solos where also included in the dataset.
+A selection of 64 jazz solos and 58 ensemble pieces and where included in the the dataset based on the artists emphasis on modal melodies and modern harmonic colours.
+These were solos by Miles Davis, John Coltrane, Herbie Hancock, Wayne ShorterKenny Wheeler and Weather Report (Giddins & Devaux, 2009).
-Miles: Phrasing and clear motif statements.
-Both modal and fusion included for a more modern flavous(ref)
-Coltrane: Phrasing and modal work     (ref)
-Herbie Hancock: Phrasing and modal work (ref)
-Wayne Shorter:   Phrasing and modal work  (ref)
-Kenny Wheeler: 70´s modal and ambiuous tonalities (ref)

-The Jazzomat Research Project (2019).
-*Ensemble*

-Acroche2 Studio (2019)
+# Solution Concepts

 ## Models